bobkopp/bobkopp.github.io/index.md

 My [research](research/) focuses on understanding uncertainty in past and future climate change, with major emphases on sea-level change and on the interactions between physical climate change and the economy.

-I am a lead author of the U.S. Global Change Research Program's 2017 [_Climate Science Special Report_](https://science2017.globalchange.gov) and of [_Economic Risks of Climate Change: An American Prospectus_](http://www.climateprospectus.org/).
+I am a lead author of the [Intergovernmental Panel on Climate Change’s](http://www.ipcc.ch/) forthcoming (2021) Sixth Assessment Report, the U.S. Global Change Research Program's 2017 [_Climate Science Special Report_](https://science2017.globalchange.gov) and [_Economic Risks of Climate Change: An American Prospectus_](http://www.climateprospectus.org/).
 I was a contributing author to the [Intergovernmental Panel on Climate Change](http://www.ipcc.ch)’s Fifth Assessment Report, and have served on sea-level rise expert groups for several states and cities.

-In addition to the  Rutgers  [Department of Earth & Planetary Sciences](http://geology.rutgers.edu/) and the [Institute of Earth, Ocean, and Atmospheric Sciences](http://eoas.rutgers.edu/), I am also a member of the [Rutgers Climate Institute](http://climatechange.rutgers.edu) and the [Rutgers Energy Institute](http://rei.rutgers.edu/).
+In addition to the  Rutgers  [Department of Earth & Planetary Sciences](http://geology.rutgers.edu/) and the [Rutgers Institute of Earth, Ocean, and Atmospheric Sciences](http://eoas.rutgers.edu/), I am also a member of the [Rutgers Climate Institute](http://climatechange.rutgers.edu) and the [Rutgers Energy Institute](http://rei.rutgers.edu/).
 I am affiliated with Rutgers graduate programs in [Atmospheric Sciences](http://atmos.rutgers.edu), [Geological Sciences](http://eps.rutgers.edu), [Oceanography](http://marine.rutgers.edu), [Statistics](http://statistics.rutgers.edu), and [Planning and Public Policy](http://policy.rutgers.edu/).

 Prior to joining the Rutgers faculty, I served as a [AAAS Science & Technology Policy Fellow](http://fellowships.aaas.org/) in the [U.S. ](http://www.energy.gov)[Department of Energy](http://www.energy.gov)'s Office of Policy and International Affairs and as a [Science, Technology, and Environmental Policy](http://www.princeton.edu/step/) postdoctoral research fellow at Princeton University.
 I received my Ph.D. in geobiology from Caltech and my undergraduate degree in geophysical sciences from the University of Chicago.